Fort Worth Library Archives

-The Tarrant County Black Historical and Genealogical Collection was sent to the Library.
-The initial processing was performed by George Thomas Kellam, Archivist and Ken Hopkins, Manager of the Genealogy, History & Archives unit.
+When the Tarrant County Black Historical and Genealogical Collection was sent to the Library, the initial processing was performed by George Thomas Kellam, Archivist and Ken Hopkins, Manager of the Genealogy, History & Archives Unit.
 Ruth Ginsburg, a volunteer processed the majority of the collection.
-Staff members Harry Max Hill and Kimberly Wells also processed various aspects of the collection, along with Earlene Jackson, a volunteer.
+Staff members, Harry Max Hill and Kimberly Wells, also processed various aspects of the collection, along with Earlene Jackson, a volunteer.
 Other volunteers assisted in the processing of the collection including Kelly DeBerry, who worked with the photographs.

 The collection consists of 242 boxes of materials and is arranged into 11 series with the bulk of the items consisting of information dating from the last half of the twentieth century.
 The series are as follows: